Moult/eadrax-old/README.md

 # About Eadrax-develop

-This branch aims to rewrite Eadrax with the following major changes.
+This branch aims to rewrite Eadrax with the following major changes:

-## Feature updates

  * Improved project privacy settings
  * Support for HTML5 video via webm
- * Separation from project and category assignments
+ * Remove the use of categories
  * Added "highlights" pick for updates
  * Sortable WIPSpaces (to allow for many projects)
  * Revitalise the API and separate delivery mechanism to prepare for native apps